Blag Dahlia: Music

 Dahlia is best known as the frontman of Dwarves, a punk rock band, which he founded while attending Highland Park High School in suburban Chicago in the mid-1980s.
 With the Dwarves, he has written and produced nearly a dozen studio records over a span of over 30 years.
 He has produced albums by Mondo Generator, Dwarves, F.Y.P, Jon Cougar Concentration Camp, Swingin' Utters, and The God Awfuls.
 He also released solo material as Blag Dahlia and under one of his other aliases, Earl Lee Grace.
 Blackgrass (1995), a 13-song LP of bluegrass songs, was released on the Sympathy for the Record Industry label using a backing band of real bluegrass musicians.
 He started an acoustic duo with Nick Oliveri, The Uncontrollable.
 He narrated the opening score on Last Day of School by Autopsy Boys.
 In 1999, he sang "Doing the Sponge" in the SpongeBob SquarePants episode "The Chaperone".
+In 2022, Dahlia released an outlaw country album titled, Introducing Ralph Champagne.